Bachelor of Social Science in Peace, Conflict and Human Rights Studies

 Admission Test Syllabus

-Admission Test will be taken in MCQ System and 0.25 marks will be deducted for each wrong answer.
+1. Admission Test will be taken in MCQ System, and 0.50 mark will be deducted for each incorrect answer

 Detailed Time Plan and Center for Admission Test

-(1) Publication of the List of eligible candidates for Written Exam: ******* on BUP Website www.bup.edu.bd.
+2. List of eligible candidates for the Written Test will be published on 07 December 2025 on BUP Website www.bup.edu.bd

-(2) Admit Cards can be downloaded and printed by the individual applicants from admission.bup.edu.bd from ******** onward.
+3. Admit Cards can be downloaded and printed by the individual applicants from admission.bup.edu.bd from 01 January 2026 onward.
+Applicants are advised to download the Admit Card as soon as possible to avoid technical complications

-· Admission Test (Written) will be conducted in following places:
+i.
+Admission Test (Written and MCQ) will be conducted in Dhaka city only.

 1st Semester